TechnoBlogger14o3/react-native-tutorials/README.md

 - **Node.js** (v16 or higher) - [Download here](https://nodejs.org/)
 - **npm** or **yarn** package manager
+- **React Native CLI** - `npm install -g @react-native-community/cli`
+- **Android Studio** (for Android development)
+- **Xcode** (for iOS development, macOS only)
 - **Basic JavaScript knowledge** (ES6+ features)
-- **HTML/CSS fundamentals**
 - **Code editor** (VS Code recommended)
 - **Git** for version control

 ## 🗺️ Learning Path

 ### Phase 1: Foundation (Courses 1-2)
-Build a solid understanding of React fundamentals and component architecture.
+Build a solid understanding of React Native fundamentals and mobile component architecture.

 ### Phase 2: Integration (Course 3)
-Learn to work with external APIs and handle asynchronous data.
+Learn to work with external APIs and handle asynchronous data in mobile apps.

 ### Phase 3: Advanced Patterns (Courses 4-5)
-Master state management and performance optimization.
+Master state management and performance optimization for mobile applications.

 ## 📖 How to Use This Series

 1. **Start with Course 1** - Don't skip the basics!
 2. **Complete all examples** - Hands-on practice is crucial
 3. **Build the projects** - Apply what you've learned
+4. **Test on devices** - Use both iOS and Android simulators
-4. **Move to next course** - Only after completing the current one
+5. **Move to next course** - Only after completing the current one
-5. **Review and practice** - Reinforce your learning
+6. **Review and practice** - Reinforce your learning

 ## 🎯 Course Structure